QUICK ANSWER

 | Master-planned-community land (raw) | $80,000 to $300,000 |

 These counties are where the gap between the USDA NASS agricultural average and the actual market price for buildable land widens most dramatically.
-A parcel that USDA NASS would value at $8,700/acre as farmland can be worth $200,000/acre as a residential building site after a few years of growth pressure.
+A parcel that resembles the statewide agricultural category can trade far higher as a residential building site when entitlement, infrastructure, and growth pressure align.

 Category 3: Coastal and waterfront counties